Skip to main content

 Zero-Trust Mesh Networking

-1. Identity Enrollment — Each node and service is issued a unique cryptographic identity during registration
+Each node and service is issued a cryptographic identity when it enrolls.
+From there:

 ┌──────────────┐ ┌──────────────┐ ┌──────────────┐